drfranknlee/dataroaster/README.md

 #### Create Query Engine
 Spark thrift server(hive on spark) and trino will be created.

+Query engine service depends on Data Catalog servcice.
+Before creating query engine service, you have to create data catalog service above on your kubernetes cluster.

 To run spark thrift server on kubernetes, `ReadWriteMany` supported storage class, for instance, nfs, is required to save intermediate data on PVs.
 To install nfs storage class, run the following helm chart.